skeswa/astro/README.md

 # astro
 Extraterrestrial android development.

-Developing good Android apps is hard, but developing _great_ Android apps feels impossible: [@nickbutcher](https://github.com/nickbutcher/plaid)'s [Plaid](https://github.com/nickbutcher/plaid) is a showcase of how difficult a great UX is to build on Android.
-This difficulty is created by Android's flawed developer story:
+Developing good Android apps is hard, but developing _great_ Android apps feels impossible: [@nickbutcher](https://github.com/nickbutcher/plaid)'s [Plaid](https://github.com/nickbutcher/plaid) is a showcase of how difficult it is to build a great UX for Android devices.
+I blame Android's flawed developer story:
 - **Its just really tedious**
 There is a ton of boilerplate between you, the developer, and the app you want to build.
 - **The SDK is huge, verbose and confusing**